soveda/CozmikC1zzl3/README.md

   into a Core-compatible Amp/PD/Pitch payload.
 Use `Read Settings from Card` and `Read Envelopes from Card` after connecting so the lab can detect the card version and choose the best send mode.
+- The Full Dual Oscillator Lab includes a hidden Developer-mode MIDI CC test suite for Gnarly.
+Use it to send `CC1` and `CC20`-`CC27` test messages, a neutral reset, and CC sweeps without needing a hardware MIDI controller.

 Older beta web apps and UF2s are archived under `experiments/archive/superseded-20260721/` and